Kip owner stories: The Engine House Suffolk

 What do you recommend people do when they stay?

 I share all of my favourite things to do.
 There’s a great local restaurant called Pea Porridge that has just been awarded a Michelin Star so I tell guests to book ahead for that.
 My friend Ali has a cafe within walking distance that sells takeaway bread and pastries by the most fantastic local bakers called Wooster’s.
-Another mate, Sophie, can come to Vintage House to give guests private yoga classes.
+Another mate, Sophie, can come to The Engine House to give guests private yoga classes.
 There’s an antique shop called Smoking Monkey Antiques that I go to regularly.
 And then there are lovely walks!
 There are loads of places to go and great dog-walking routes.
 It’s just very peaceful here.

 Why does Kip work better for you than other listing sites?